openstreetmap/id-tagging-schema/README.md

 - Our primary aim is to serve the needs of iD mappers (but other tools are welcome to use this too)
 - We support tags based on practicality, usage, and community approval
 - Sometimes there are reasons we can't support a tag even if it's used or approved
+- There are also other projects with similar goals - OpenStreetMap Wiki documenting various tagging schemas, JOSM presets, Vespucci presets...

 ## Translations